microsoft/vs-streamjsonrpc/doc/index.md

 ```

 ## Crashing the process on exception
-In some cases, you may want to immediately crash the server and client processes if certain exceptions are thrown.
+In some cases, you may want to immediately crash the server process if certain exceptions are thrown.
 In this case, overriding the `IsFatalException` method will give you the desired functionality. `IsFatalException` provides an exception filter through which you can access and respond to exceptions as they are caught.
 ```csharp
 public class Server : BaseClass
 {